polo2ro/imapbox/README.md

 ![IMAPBOX](logo.png)

-Dump imap inbox to a local folder in a regular backupable format: html, json and attachements.
+Dump IMAP inbox to a local folder in a regular backupable format: HTML, JSON and attachments.

 This program aims to save a mailbox for archive using files in indexable or searchable formats.
-The produced files should be readables without external software, for example, to find an email in backups using only the terminal
+The produced files should be readable without external software, for example, to find an email in backups using only the terminal.

-For each email in the imap mailbox, create a folder with the following content:
+For each email in the IMAP mailbox, create a folder with the following content:

-* __message.html__ if an html part exists for the message body. the message.html will allways be in utf-8, the embeded images links are modified to refer to the attachments subfolder
+* __message.html__ - If an html part exists for the message body. the `message.html` will always be in UTF-8, the embedded images links are modified to refer to the attachments subfolder.
+* __message.pdf__ - This file is created from `message.html` when the `wkhtmltopdf` option is set in the config file.
-* __attachements__ The attachements folder contains the attached files and the embeded images
+* __attachments__ - The attachments folder contains the attached files and the embeded images.
-* __message.txt__ this file contain the body text if available in the original email, allways converted in utf-8
+* __message.txt__ - This file contain the body text if available in the original email, always converted in UTF-8.
-* __metadata.json__ Various informations in JSON format, date, recipients, body text, etc...
-This file can be used from external applications or a search engine like [elasticsearch](http://www.elasticsearch.com/)
+* __metadata.json__ - Various informations in JSON format, date, recipients, body text, etc...
+This file can be used from external applications or a search engine like [elasticsearch](http://www.elasticsearch.com/).
-* __raw.eml.gz__ A gziped version of the email in eml format
+* __raw.eml.gz__ - A gziped version of the email in `.eml` format.

 Imapbox was designed to archive multiple mailboxes in one common directory tree, copies of the same message spread knew several account will be archived once using the Message-Id property.